Kidoz-SDK/MoPub-Adapter/README.md

 </br>

 **Prerequisits:**

-* To use the Kidoz SDK adapter for MoPub, please make sure you have:
+In order to use the Kidoz SDK adapter for MoPub, please make sure you have:
 1. MoPub Mediation integrated in your project.
 2. A fully functional MoPub ad placement defined in your MoPub dashboard.
 3. Kidoz SDK integrated in your project.